mongock/flamingock-docs/site/v1/features/features-multitenant.md

 <br />

-The only bit missing is how to link all this to Mongock(it needs the `tenantManager` to select the tenant when applying the change units).
-For this, Mongock provides the interface `TenantManager`, whose implementation needs to be injected as a bean.
+The only bit missing is how to link all this to Flamingock(it needs the `tenantManager` to select the tenant when applying the change units).
+For this, Flamingock provides the interface `TenantManager`, whose implementation needs to be injected as a bean.
 There are two options:

 - Using the default implemenation, `TenantManagerDefault`.
 - Implementing the interface `TenantManager`, if custom implementation is required.